Cancer Research UK sets out latest £20m Grand Challenges to beat cancer sooner

 With the generous support of an international philanthropist and another European research funder* four remarkable teams** were selected as the inaugural Grand Challenge recipients – each receiving up to £20m funding over five years.

-Now, with eight new challenges set, researchers will have six months to assemble teams and submit outline proposals before the shortlisted teams are announced in the autumn.
+Now, with eight new challenges set, researchers will have four months to assemble teams and submit outline proposals before the shortlisted teams are announced in January 2018.

 Cancer Research UK will then seed-fund shortlisted teams.
 This will allow them to develop full applications which the Advisory Panel will review before determining those that display the ambition and high quality to receive funding.

-The recipients will be announced in Autumn 2018.
+The recipients will be announced in November 2018.

 Dr Rick Klausner, chair of the Grand Challenge advisory panel and former director of the US National Cancer Institute, said: “This second phase of Grand Challenge is incredibly exciting.
 We were overwhelmed with the teams who came forward for the first round.
 Now, with a renewed set of questions, we have pushed into new areas requiring new approaches and new collaborations.
 We look forward to the research community rising to this set of challenges, putting their best and brightest minds to the task of game-changing breakthroughs.”